Esinmal/Esinmal/README.md

 - 👋 Hi, I’m @Esinmal
 - 👀 I’m interested in .Learning new technologies..
-- 🌱 I’m currently learning Comptia Security plus and machine learning...
+- 🌱 I'm currently exploring Tableau
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me malvikasingh2023@gmail.com..

 <!---